 The bargaining always begins in Round Two.
 The deals, the allowances, the revised strategy.

 Is your new plan in reaction to what is happening?
 Or is your new plan in anticipation of what will happen?
-Are you being smart, or are you being a pussy?
+Are you being smart, or are you being scared?

 I don’t have that answer.
-You don’t have that answer … yet.
+You don’t have that answer yet.
 But you need to find it.
-And, once, you find it in your WOD, then you need to find it in your life.
-Because if you do this bargaining in the gym—if you fade, if you make yourself a deal when things become difficult, if you settle — then you’re probably doing it in your life too.
+And, once, you find it in your workout, then you need to find it in your life.
+Because if you do this bargaining in the gym—if you fade, if you make yourself a deal when things become difficult, if you settle, then you’re probably doing it in your life too.
 And that’s the real shit you need to figure out.

 Now, go find out.